rmaicle/rmaicle.github.io/_tidbits/tidbits-8.md

 ---
+title:
+excerpt:
+type: quote
-title:  Eliezer Yudkowsky
+by: Eliezer Yudkowsky
-excerpt: Quote
-collection: Tidbits
 ---

 By far the greatest danger of Artificial Intelligence is that people conclude too early that they understand it.